taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Acing the System Design Interview (2024) by Zhiyong Tan
 - Hacking the System Design Interview: Real Big Tech Interview Questions and In-depth Solutions (2022) by Stanley Chiang
 - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems (2017) by Martin Kleppmann (DDIA)
+- The System Design Interview by Lewis C. Lin, Shivam P. Patel
+- Grokking the System Design Interview: A step by step guide to master the system design interview by Design Gurus

 Technical Interview